radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 - A function to retrieve a candidate's name and vote count by index.
 - A function to get the index of the winning candidate.

-## Solidity Crash Course
+### Solidity Crash Course

 The **Voting** contract is designed to facilitate a decentralized voting system.
-Below are some Solidity code snippets that you might find useful for implementing the contract.
+Below are some solidity code snippets that you might find useful for implementing the contract and explanations of the key components.

-### State Variables
+#### State Variables

+State variables are used to store data permanently on the blockchain.
+They represent the contract's state and can be accessed and modified by the contract's functions.

 ```solidity
 // Address of the contract owner